- Published on

 Import the necessary libraries

-You can use this import any other modules you want to use in your DAGs.
+Import any other modules you want to use in your DAGs just as you would in any other Python context.

 from airflow import DAG